BitWonka/resolved-contracts/README.md

-# Resolv Contracts
+# Resolved Contracts

-A minimal smart contracts repo for the Resolv project, built with Foundry.
-It contains the core vault/strategy contracts and a simple deployment script.
+A minimal smart contracts repo for the Resolved project, built with Foundry.
+It contains the core vault contracts and a simple deployment script.

 ## Contracts
 - `WstResolv.sol` – Main vault wrapper for stResolv.